leomarcov/debian-openbox/README.md

 &nbsp;
 ## Install
-  * Install Debian 10 netinstall without desktop environment.
+  * Install Debian 10 netinstall.
+Do not install `Debian desktop environment`.
   * Clone or download project.
   * Exec `install` script and select scripts you want to install.